1. HOME

 An additional benefit is you are strengthening your physical capacity to speak for a longer time, to deal with more complex patterns of language effectively and you won't need to break for breath as frequently.

-Especially for children
+Help especially for children

 Child's drawing of a boy

-If you've arrived here at looking for ways to help a child manage public speaking anxiety teach them these breathing exercises.
 They will understand, particularly if you show and do them with them.
-I know because I've used them with children.
+I know because I've done it.
 They are effective, even with very young ones.

 And then please take a look at my page on 'how to build confidence in a child'.

-You'll find suggestions and activities to enhance and foster self esteem suitable for children from kindergarten to approximately 8-9 years old.
+You'll find suggestions and activities to enhance and foster self-esteem suitable for children from kindergarten to approximately 8-9 years old.

-(They're able to be easily adapted for children outside those age ranges too.)
 Although not a quick-fix, they will, with practice, over time really benefit your child.

 Call in professional hypnotherapy help